supreethr23/microsoft_repo/Hands-on-Lab/Getting_Started_V2.md

-## **Getting Started with Migrate and Modernise SQL Servers to Azure Workshop**

-Welcome to your Migrate and Modernise SQL Servers to Azure workshop!
-We've prepared a seamless environment for you to explore and learn about Azure services.
-Let's begin by making the most of this experience:
+# Migrate and Modernise SQL Servers to Azure
+### Overall Estimated Duration: 8 Hours

+## Overview
+Migrating and modernizing SQL Servers to Azure involves moving on-premises databases to cloud-based solutions like Azure SQL Database, Azure SQL Managed Instance, or SQL Server on Azure VMs.
+This process includes assessing existing workloads, choosing the appropriate migration approach, and leveraging Azure's cloud-native features for enhanced performance, security, and scalability.
+Post-migration, organizations benefit from automated backups, high availability, cost optimization, and continuous monitoring, all while reducing operational overhead and improving business continuity.

+## Objective

 ## **Accessing Your Lab Environment**

 Once you're ready to dive in, your virtual machine and **Lab Guide** will be right at your fingertips within your web browser.